The hanging chain problem in the sphere and in the hyperbolic plane: Introduction and objectives

-The above presentation of the catenary will be the guide to propose the hanging chain problem in the unit sphere $\s^2$ and in the hyperbolic plane $\h^2$.
-The objectives of this paper can be structured in the following three targets: \begin{enumerate} \item[(T1)] State the analogous hanging chain problem in $\s^2$ and in $\h^2$ and find the corresponding Euler-Lagrange equation.
-The problem is determining which reference line is used to measure the weight of the curve. \item[(T2)] Obtain an analogous formulation of the prescribed curvature equation \eqref{catenary2} in terms of a vector field of the ambient space which represents the direction of `gravity'. \item[(T3)] Rotate the catenary in $\s^3$ and $\h^3$ and determine any unique properties of the mean curvature of the resulting surface. \end{enumerate}
+The objectives of this paper can be divided into three specific items: \begin{enumerate} \item[(T1)] State the analogous hanging chain problem in $\s^2$ and in $\h^2$ and find the corresponding Euler-Lagrange equation. \item[(T2)] Obtain an analogous formulation of the prescribed curvature equation \eqref{catenary2} in terms of a vector field that represents the `gravitational vector field'. \item[(T3)] Rotate the catenary in $\s^3$ and $\h^3$ and determine any unique properties of the mean curvature of the resulting surface. \end{enumerate}

-A parameter $\alpha$ will be introduced in the expression of the energy by replacing the distance $d$ to the reference line by a power $d^\alpha$.
-The critical points will be called $\alpha$-catenaries, or simply catenaries if $\alpha=1$.
-Catenaries in the space form $\s^2$ will be discussed in Section \ref{sec2} where we consider the weight in the hanging chain problem measured with respect to a geodesic of $\s^2$ and a plane of $\r^3$.
-In hyperbolic plane $\h^2$, the reference lines will be geodesics as well as horocycles, giving a greater richness to the hanging chain problem.
+The critical points of the potential energy will be also called catenaries.
+Catenaries in $\s^2$ will be discussed in Section \ref{sec2} where two potential energies are used, first with the distance to a geodesic of $\s^2$ and second with the distance to a plane of $\r^3$.
+In the hyperbolic plane $\h^2$, the reference lines will be geodesics as well as horocycles.
 This work is carried out in Section \ref{sec3}.